 Keyboarding

-Other suggestions are listed here: Applications Support.
+Other suggestions are listed here: Applications Support and here: Using Font Features.

 One common type of data conversion is from Roman script to Arabic script.
 Cross-script conversion is often very language specific.
 TECkit is one program that can be used for character encoding conversion.
 TECkit allows users to write their own custom conversion mappings.
 The TECkit package is available for download from SIL’s TECkit Web site.
 The SIL Converters software will be an important tool in data conversion.